dssg/peeps-chili/README.md

   - The data should be loaded into a postgresql database (we have used postgres 11.10 in our work here) and the machine learning and disparity mitigating code here works with python 3.7 or higher
   - Modeling makes use of our machine learning pipeline, [triage](https://github.com/dssg/donors-choose), to run sklearn models.
 See the [donors-choose requirements.txt](https://github.com/dssg/donors-choose/blob/master/requirements.txt) and [triage requirements](https://github.com/dssg/triage/tree/master/requirement) for specific versions.
 Following the installation instructions from the donors-choose repository will install all the necessary dependencies and should take less than an hour.
   - This will produce a set of trained model objects stored on disk as well as predictions and validation results stored into the postgres database
-2. Install the requirements specific to the bias mitigation code with `pip install -r /code/education_crowdfunding/requirements.txt`
+2. Install the requirements specific to the bias mitigation code with `pip install -r /nature_machine_intelligence_2021/education_crowdfunding/requirements.txt`
-3. Start a jupyter notebook server and copy the files from [/code/education_crowdfunding](/code/education_crowdfunding) into your notebook directory
+3. Start a jupyter notebook server and copy the files from [/nature_machine_intelligence_2021/education_crowdfunding](/nature_machine_intelligence_2021/education_crowdfunding) into your notebook directory
-4. Follow the steps in [/code/education_crowdfunding/20200612_dc_figures.ipynb](/code/education_crowdfunding/20200612_dc_figures.ipynb) to run the bias mitigation and model selection analysis
+4. Follow the steps in [/nature_machine_intelligence_2021/education_crowdfunding/20200612_dc_figures.ipynb](/nature_machine_intelligence_2021/education_crowdfunding/20200612_dc_figures.ipynb) to run the bias mitigation and model selection analysis

 The modeling and analysis here have been performed on a server running Ubuntu 18.04, but should run on most linux-based systems.
 We would recommend running the models on a reasonably well-provisioned server, but on a typical desktop these could probably be expected to complete in 1-2 days.
 The bias mitigation and model selection analysis would likely require 30-90 minutes on a typical desktop.

+## Comparing Fairness Enhancing Methods

+The work associated with our 2021 KDD Explorations study can be found in [kdd_explorations_2021](kdd_explorations_2021/) and some usage details are provided in the README in that directory.